jacoscaz/treesandrobots.github.io/fitness.md

 [i2]: #license
 [i3]: #liability

+## The routine

+The routine lives as a printer-friendly, evolving [HTML document][r4].
+Previous versions are linked in the [Changelog](#changelog) section below.

+[r4]: ./fitness-routine/html/jaco-s-daily-fitness-routine.html

 ## Goals

 > [...] fitness is about performing well at any and every task imaginable.
 >
 > &mdash; [CrossFit Journal][g1]

-1. **Day to day**: this routine is designed for people that, like me, have an easier time committing to smaller daily efforts rather than greater weekly ones.
+1. **Daily**: this routine is designed for people that, like me, have an easier time committing to smaller daily efforts rather than greater weekly ones.
 2. **Generalist**: this routine is designed to develop general fitness levels.